mreetyunjaya/AWSS/README.md

 When AWSS scans for a project it checks each and every file line by line for security vulnerabilities.
 If a vulnerability was detected, it will alert in the report at which line in which file a vulenrability was detected and a "Click Here" link to explain the attack and how to secure against it.

 AWSS's results are showed as HTML Report linked with PDF files to explain each attack and its protection mechanism.

+# How to Contribute?
+- With its modular architecture, AWSS can be easily extended to support other programming languages that may be scanned for vulnerabilities.
+The project is open source therefore, programmers with expertise in cyber security can contribute or fork the toolkit and add features.
+Other programming languages such as Python, C#, Java or Node.js itself can be added to be scanned for vulnerabilities as backend server code.

+- If you are a security experienced developer, you can contribute to make this current version better, or you can contribute into adding new programming languages to be scanned.
+But there are rules needs to be followed while improving it:
+1. The Core codes shouldn’t be changed, while you can suggest for better ones or adding new ones to be used if well justified its need.
+2. A specific Language Core Code can be changed if it can be made better.
+3. If you want to add a new language, you need to follow the same code design and file structure of the project.

 # How to install and run it?
 To let AWSS work 100%, you will need to install: